zhacatomn/tictactoe-govtech/README.md

 - `exitRoom`: When a client exits the room
 - `disconnect`: When a client disconnects from the socket

-The backend also emits 5 events:
+The server also emits 5 events:

 - `startGame`: Signals to clients in the room that the game as started.
 Sends the following:
   - `initTurn (int)`: the starting turn of the game.
 Either 0 or 1.